Critérium du Dauphiné 2025: The Route

 The elevation gain gradually increases in the Dauphiné, as stage 3 takes things up a notch on a rolling 202.8-kilometre route.
 A brutal wall of 1.2 kilometres at 9.2% serves as the final test before the riders descend to a flat 13.4-kilometre run-in to the line.

 The Saint-Péray time trial in stage 4 marks the first real test for the GC contenders.
-The 17.7-kilometre route is mostly flat, although the riders face a modest climb halfway through.
+The 17.7-kilometre route is flat to rolling, except for a punchy climb halfway through.

 The 5th stage is predominantly flat, although a 50-kilometre section features a series of four hills.
 The last one — 5.3 kilometres at 4.6% — is crested with 27 kilometres remaining.

 The Critérium du Dauphiné serves up the first uphill finish on the sixth day of action.
-Stage 6 takes in an elevation gain of over 2,800 metres, while the finish is situated in the ski resort of Combloux after a 10-kilometre climb, with the last 2.7 kilometres ramping up to 8.2%.
+Stage 6 takes in an elevation gain of nearly 2,500 metres, while the finish is situated in the ski resort of Combloux after a 10-kilometre climb, with the last 2.7 kilometres ramping up to 8.2%.

 Another ski resort hosts the finish of stage 7.
 After tackling the Col de la Madeleine — 24.6 kilometres at 6.2% — and the Col de la Croix de Fer — 22.4 kilometres at 6.9% —, the riders cross the line in Valmeinier 1800.
 The final ascent is 16.5 kilometres long and averaging 6.7%.
 The total elevation gain on the 132.1-kilometre route sums up to almost 4,900 metres.